Au.D. - Clinical Doctorate in Audiology

 The minimum time required for completion of the Au.D. degree at the University of Tennessee is four years and includes the summer terms between the first and second years and the third and fourth years.
 The fourth year is typically an off-campus clinical externship.
 Students who graduate from our program meet both the academic and practicum requirements for clinical certification from the American Speech-Language-Hearing Association (ASHA).
 Students with no prior background in audiology may require additional course work during the four year program.

 An Au.D. degree is the minimum degree required for American Speech-Language and Hearing Association (ASHA) professional certification.
 For complete details about ASHA membership and certification, as well as state-by-state information on professional licensure, visit ASHA's Membership, Certification, and Licensure page.

 Who Should Apply

 You should be aware that like many other graduate programs in Communication Disorders and Sciences, admission to our Au.D. program is highly competitive.
 The primary factors considered by the Committee include: (1) prior academic record, (2) Graduate Record Examination test results, and (3) letters of recommendation from academic references.
-Student applicants should have scores to total at or above 1000 in the Quantitative and Verbal sections of the GRE, a prior grade point average above 3.5 and recommendations that indicate an ability to pursue graduate studies and clinical work.
+Student applicants typically have scores to total at or above 1000 in the Quantitative and Verbal sections of the GRE, a prior grade point average above 3.5, and recommendations that indicate an ability to pursue graduate studies and clinical work.
 Audiology students must have or acquire certain essential skills, functions, and professional attitudes and behavior as described in the Technical Standards document.
 For international students, the TOEFL is required with a paper based minimum score of 550 or a computer based minimum score of 213.
 International students who wish to participate in the clinic must also have a SPEAK test score of 50 or above.
-For information on local and national funding consult the GradSources document (PDF format).

 The Au.D. for Students who Already Have a Master’s Degree